LeJit/LeJit/README.md

 ### Hi there 👋

-I am a senior data scientist at Microsoft Research who focuses on algorithmic fairness and responsible AI.
-A key part of my role is developing the [Fairlearn](https://github.com/fairlearn/fairlearn) Python package.
-Previously, I was at J.P.
+I am a senior data scientist at Spotify where I work on the Algorithmic Impact team under Trust & Safety.
+I was a senior data scientist at Microsoft Research where I worked on the [Fairlearn](https://github.com/fairlearn/fairlearn) Python package and understanding the challenges data scientists face when incorporating fairness and responsible AI practices in their workflow.
+Before that, I was at J.P.
 Morgan Chase where I worked on explainable AI for finance.

 <!--
 **LeJit/LeJit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.